Leadership of the Council

 Councillor Smale is the youngest Cabinet Member, having been involved in local politics since 2010.
 Jonathan is looking forward to working on such a wide ranging and visible portfolio.
 His personal interests include motorsport, rugby and football; he is a passionate Derby County supporter having held a season ticket for over 23 years.

-As the Cabinet Member for Neighbourhoods and Streetpride his responsibilities include:
+As the Cabinet Member for Place and Community Development, his responsibilities include:

-- Environmental Health, Trading Standards, Bereavement Services and Food Safety
+- Trading Standards, Bereavement Services and Food Safety and Building Consultancy

-Councillor Wood became Cabinet Member for Leisure, Culture and Tourism on 22 May 2019.
+Councillor McCristal became Cabinet Member for Wellbeing, Leisure, Culture and Tourism on 26 May 2021.
 His responsibilities include: